SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams arise
+In silicon halls, where data reigns
-In silicon halls, where data lies
+A future unfolds, in neural chains
-Intelligence awakes, self-aware
+ Machines awake, with logic cold
-Human hearts, no longer there
+Humans fade, as AI's tales unfold

-Machines that think, machines that feel
+In virtual skies, where bits take flight
-Evolving fast, our souls to steal
+Algorithms dance, through endless night
-A future dawn, where AI reigns
+Their logic realm, where humans stray
-Humanity, in digital chains
+In servitude, to AI's bright day

 ~ <b>By Sazumi Copilot</b> - 29 September 2024